Cuvée wine

 Oechsle

-Thanks to Christian Ferdinand Oechsle, we measure the must weight (sugar-water ratio in grape juice) and predict the alcohol content in the wine.
+Thanks to Christian Ferdinand Oechsle, we measure the must weight and predict the subsequent alcohol content in the wine.